 Sophie Myers, Writing Advisor & Peer Academic Consultant

 Hi!
-I’m a junior from Nampa, Idaho.
+I’m a senior from Nampa, Idaho.
 I am studying English and education in hopes of becoming either a teacher or a rock star (or both).
 My passions include eating Tillamook Mudslide ice cream, picking lilacs, and making music.
 Stop by if you’d like to talk about writing, reading, or roller-skating!

 Majors: English and Education